kkokay07/GenomicClass_on_Cloud/README.md

-# 🧬 GenomicClass: Where DNA Meets the Cloud!
+# 🧬 Genomic Class on Cloud: Where DNA Meets the Cloud!

 A collection of ready-to-run Google Colab notebooks for genomic analysis and machine learning in bioinformatics.